terminalcloud/rgtools/md/helpbase.md

-#Terminal.com automatic image creation
+#Terminal.com automatic snapshot creation

 ##Description:
-This image has been created by [rungithub.com](http://rungithub.com)
+This snapshot has been created by [rungithub.com](http://rungithub.com)

--

 ##Usage:
 To start the application just open a new Terminal command line tab and run: